 The technical browsing data which we use for aggregate analytics might be kept indefinitely long.

-We respect data rights provided by the GDPR to all our website visitors, partners and clients, regardless of their citizenship, location, origin etc.
+We respect data rights provided by the Privacy Acts, Regulations, and laws, to all our website visitors, partners, and clients, regardless of their citizenship, location, origin, as we are bound by it and upon application.

 Do we use ‘cookies’?